jdittrich/userNeedResearchBook/text/dataAnalysis.md

 2. Paste your transcript into that document
 3. Add a page break before the transcript to separate not-yet-grouped data from your (upcoming) structure of lines grouped by themes.

 **Creating Groups:** Similar data is organized in lists.
+You can just use the word processors bullet point list feature.

-To rearrange data you can use copy paste, drag and drop and the tools the word processor provides (toolbar to move points in lists etc.)
+To rearrange data, you can use copy and paste, drag and drop and the tools the word processor provides (toolbar to move points in lists etc.)
 \

 **State themes in titles of groups**: Each group gets a headline.
 Create a hierarchy by using different paragraph styles – bigger headlines for overarching themes of themes, smaller headlines for themes that encompass the data directly.
-If you use paragraph styles to format your headlines, you can use the navigation tool of the wordprocessor to go through your structure
+If you use paragraph styles to format your headlines, you can use the navigation tool of the wordprocessor to go through your structure.
+You can as well just use the list-hierarchy feature (pressing the Tabuator-key, creates a subordinate list point).
+I prefer headlines though.

 #### Analysis with pen and paper